Silverkron/library-search/README.md

 # Aci Sant'Antonio Library - Search System

-A free and open-source search system for the catalog of the Municipal Library of Aci Sant'Antonio (Sicily, Italy), created to support the library in its mission of spreading culture and promoting reading.
+A free and open-source search system for the Municipal Library of Aci Sant'Antonio (Sicily, Italy) catalog.
+Created to support the library in its mission of spreading culture and promoting reading.

 ## 🌟 Features

 - 🔍 Full-text search across the entire catalog
 - 📚 Specific search by title, author, year, and inventory number
 - ⚡ Fast and responsive interface
-- 📱 Responsive design for all devices
+- 📱 Mobile-friendly design
 - 🔄 Automatic weekly catalog updates
 - 🌐 Automatic deployment to GitHub Pages
 - ♿ Optimized accessibility